stdequin/Windows-365-Bootcamp/Module3/reprovision.md

 ## Introduction

-Windows 365 Cloud PCs can be resized (up size and down size) to allow for changing end user needs, and to optimize the end user experience.
-A resize function is lossless, and the users Cloud PC is preserved through the process so they can continue working after the resize without loosing apps or data.
+Windows 365 Cloud PCs can be reprovisioned, using the latest settings in the provisioning policy.
+This is equivilent of rebuilding or reissuing a physical device to an end user.
+It is useful in scenarios where the Cloud PC is unresponsive, and the restore action has not been able to return the Cloud PC to a good working state.

 ## Task